kstrikis/next-gen-messaging/docs/ai-working-notes.md

    - General channel created by default in both main and test databases
    - All users automatically added to general channel on registration/login
    - Channel membership tracked in database through many-to-many relationship
+   - Channel routing uses IDs instead of names for consistency and reliability
+   - Channel names still displayed in UI but not used for routing

 2. Database Seeding:
    - Main database (chatgenius):